Tampa Car Accident Lawyer

 Workers’ Compensation Benefits

-You could potentially qualify for workers’ compensation benefits if your car accident occurred while you were on the clock.
+You could potentially qualify for workers’ compensation benefits if the collision occurred while you were on the clock.
 Maybe you work as a courier or perhaps you were running some errands for your boss.
 As long as you were performing work-related activities, it’s important to consider the possibility of filing a claim for workers’ compensation.
 Note, Florida’s workers’ compensation system is a no-fault one.
 This means that you can secure benefits, regardless of fault.
 However, these benefits are limited in scope and you waive the right to file a lawsuit against your employer.

 How Long Do I Have to File a Car Accident Lawsuit in Tampa?